How to use USWDS

 • Smart settings for links to automatically choose accessible link and hover states

 • We prioritize accessibility issues.
-We will work hard to fix accessibility-related issues quickly, and to get them into the next available release.
-Accessibility is a mission-critical service for USWDS, and we want to know when there’s an opportunity to fix something that’s broken or improve something that could be better.
+We work hard to fix accessibility-related issues quickly, and to get them into the next available release.
+Our developers work with our accessibility specialists to review fixes with automated and manual testing.

-While we conduct extensive research during the design and development of components, it is impossible to predict every use case for accessibility and usability overall.
+While we conduct research during the design and development of components, it is impossible to predict every use case for accessibility and usability.
 That is why we encourage you to contribute to the community by providing feedback on how a component is working on your site.
-We also recommend performing your own user testing at the page level to gauge the usability of a component within context.
-We welcome any and all findings and feedback as we work to identify and prioritize improvements to our components and guidance.
+We also expect you to perform your own user testing at the page level to gauge the usability of a component within context.
+We welcome any and all findings and feedback.

 What project teams should do